credativ/pgapi/README.md

-Beside the above listed python dependencies, it's expected that postgresql-common is available on the system.  pgapi makes heavy use of postgresql-common and some of the tools that's shipped with it.
+Beside the above listed python dependencies, it's expected that postgresql-common is available on the system.  pgapi makes heavy use of postgresql-common and some of the tools that are shipped with it.

 Licence
 =======